ChilliCream/graphql-workshop/docs/3-schema-design.md

            .EnableRelaySupport());
    ```

-1. Start you GraphQL server and verify with Banana Cakepop that you can use the new queries.
+1. Start you GraphQL server and verify with Banana Cake Pop that you can use the new queries.

    ```console
    dotnet run --project GraphQL